KCL-BMEIS/KCL-DGX-cluster-documentation/4-General-code-optimization/README.md

 These include:

 - Using `torch.nn.parallel.DistributedDataParallel` instead of `torch.nn.DataParallel`.
-This is recommended best practise by Pytorch themselves and offers much better performance/scaling.
+This is recommended best practice by Pytorch themselves and offers much better performance/scaling.
 A simple example of how to use `torch.nn.parallel.DistributedDataParallel` is shown in [`ddp_example.py`](example_code/ddp_example.py).
 Further documentation can be found [here](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html#torch.nn.parallel.DistributedDataParallel).
-  You can also initialize this type of trainings with Elastic Launch using the *torchrun*.
+  You can also initialize this type of training with Elastic Launch using the *torchrun*.
 You can find the documentation and how to use `torchrun` in [here](https://pytorch.org/docs/stable/elastic/run.html).
 In addition, there is an official beginner tutorial on Distributed Training [here](https://pytorch.org/tutorials/beginner/ddp_series_fault_tolerance.html).

 - Performing data augmentations on the gpu, instead of the cpu.
-By default pytorch will perform the selected data augmentations on the cpu instead of the gpu, and this is a particular performance drain for computationally expensive augmentations e.g. warping 3d data.
-The data can be moved to the gpu and a custom augmentation function can be coded using pytorch to then automatically perform the computation on the gpu.
-A simple example of how to perform GPU based data augmentations can be found in `gpu_data_augmentations.py`.
+By default, pytorch will perform the selected data augmentations on the cpu instead of the gpu, and this is a particular performance drain for computationally expensive augmentations e.g. warping 3d data.
+The data can be moved to the GPU, and a custom augmentation function can be coded using pytorch to then automatically perform the computation on the gpu.
+A simple example of how to perform GPU-based data augmentations can be found in `gpu_data_augmentations.py`.
 - Enabling channels_last memory format for vision models if there are no hard coded operations on exact tensor dimensions in your code e.g. `my_data = my_data.to(memory_format=torch.channels_last)`.
 Take care to also make sure that your model is also in the same channels format e.g. `my_model = my_model.to(memory_format=torch.channels_last)`.
   Further details can be found [here](https://pytorch.org/tutorials/intermediate/memory_format_tutorial.html).
 - Disabling debugging APIs.
-When you are finished coding/debuggin a model you don't need all the background activity of Pytorch checking everything is ok for debugging purposes.
+When you are finished coding/debuggin a model, you don't need all the background activity of Pytorch checking everything is ok for debugging purposes.
 These options can be disabled using `torch.autograd.set_detect_anomaly(False)`, `torch.autograd.profiler.profile(enabled=False)` and `torch.autograd.profiler.emit_nvtx(enabled=False)`.
 - Using torch automatic mixed precision.
-Most models can train/inference perfectly well in a reduced level of numerical precision, in theory doubling your compute speed while halving your memory consumption.
+Most models can train/inference perfectly well in a reduced level of numerical precision, in theory, doubling your compute speed while halving your memory consumption.
 Care should be taken to make sure your model is stable before relying fully on automatic mixed precision.
 It can be used as a context manager e.g. `with torch.autocast(device_type="cuda"):`.
 A simple example of how to automatic mixed precision is shown in `amp_example.py`.
 Further documention can be found [here](https://pytorch.org/docs/stable/amp.html#torch.autocast).
 - Trying to compile your pytorch model when you are finished debugging.
-This is often prone to failure and should be wrapped in a try statement, however it can greatly improve speed.
+This is often prone to failure and should be wrapped in a try statement; however, it can greatly improve speed.
 It can be initiated using `my_model = torch.compile(my_model)`.
 This only works on `torch >= 2.0.0`.

 ---

 # Putting it all together

-A barebones example template script using all of the recommendations can be found in `simple_example.py`.
+A barebones example template script using all the recommendations can be found in `simple_example.py`.
 Another script based upon `simple_recommendations_example.py` which has some more complexity added for better quality of life is `fancy_recommendations_example.py`